Plan your setup of Microsoft 365 for business

 When not to use the setup wizard: Active Directory synchronization and hybrid environments

 There are a couple of scenarios that include either migrating data or users from on-premises environments or setting up a hybrid system that includes directory synchronization.
 If you're in either category, follow the instructions in these articles:

-To set up directory synchronization with your on-premises Active Directory, see Set up directory synchronization for Microsoft 365, and to understand the different identity models in Microsoft 365, read Understanding Microsoft 365 identity and Azure Active Directory.
+To set up directory synchronization with your on-premises Active Directory, see Set up directory synchronization for Microsoft 365, and to understand the different identity models in Microsoft 365, read Deploy your identity infrastructure for Microsoft 365.

 To set up a SharePoint hybrid, particularly hybrid search and site features, see Hybrid Search in SharePoint.

 Move to Microsoft 365 all at once or in stages

 Do you want to move your organization to Microsoft 365 all at once?
 If so, then plan to move your domain to Microsoft 365 right away.
 Start by running the Microsoft 365 setup wizard; it will prompt you to set up your domain.

 Do you want to move to Microsoft 365 gradually?
 If you want to move to Microsoft 365 in stages, then skip running the Microsoft 365 setup wizard and consider adopting Microsoft 365 features in the following order: